 Flowise provides a visual drag-and-drop interface specifically for building LLM applications.
 You can chain together AI content generation steps, document retrievers, vector stores, and custom tools into complete RAG pipelines or agent workflows without writing code.

 Every Flowise workflow automatically gets an API endpoint and an embeddable chat widget.
-This makes it particularly strong for customer-facing AI applications where you need both a chatbot UI and a headless API.
+This makes it particularly strong for customer-facing AI applications where you need both a chatbot UI and a headless workflow builder backend.
 It supports OpenAI, Anthropic, Google, and dozens of other model providers.

 Flowise is open source and free to self-host.
 The managed cloud service, FlowiseAI Cloud, starts at $35/month with higher rate limits and built-in monitoring.